Hannoob/ROPvsSolid/README.md

 ```

-Okay, now that we have that cool trick, lets look at some code.
+Okay, now that we have that cool trick, let's look at some code.
 The basic flow of the program will be described by the railway code:

 ```fsharp